 Do you need a car to get around?
 Definitely not.
 All these hiking routes are perfectly doable with public transportation.
 It’s even usually cheaper and less of a hassle.
 But please keep in mind most older locals do not speak english!

 If you need to ask something it’s better to ask young people – they usually are students, speak quite good english and know where to go with busses and trams.
-In Innsbruck a car actually is not helpfull.
-Everything is in walking distance, you can also rent city bikes and scooters.
+A car is not actually helpfull in Innsbruck.
+Everything is in walking distance, and you can also rent bikes and scooters in the city.

 In general, we recommend sportswear that is adapted to the weather (in the mountains it can easily be 15° colder and felt 25° colder than in the valley!